Multiplayer-Game-Server/Multiplayer_Game_Server/README.md

 - Each question is given 30 seconds to answer.
 - The game automatically calculates player rankings.
 - Each player has a unique nickname with color.
+- Using numbers other than 1-4 as the answer to a question is automatically considered incorrect.

 ## ⚙️ Requirements
 - Python 3.7+
 - No additional requirements